nvie/decoders/docs/api.md

 Decoding now works in two steps:

-1. Look at the given `'tag'` field in the incoming object (this is the field that decides which decoder will be used)
+1. Look at the `'tag'` field in the incoming object (this is the field that decides which decoder will be used)
 2. If the value is `'A'`, then decoder `A` will be used.
 If it's `'B'`, then decoder `B` will be used.
 Otherwise, this will fail.

 This is effectively equivalent to `either(A, B)`, but will provide better error messages and is more performant at runtime because it doesn't have to try all decoders one by one.

 ---